 Academic Department Liaisons

-Faculty are encouraged to contact liaisons with questions and to send them requests for library purchases.
+Faculty and students are encouraged to contact department liaisons with questions and to send them requests for library purchases.

 Loan periods for students

 |Audio CD||14 days||Renewable|

 Librarians present research strategies and sources aimed at specific courses and assignments.
 To arrange an instruction session, call the Reference Desk at 363-2544, contact a department liaison, or complete a request form.

 Library computers are available for users with a current Beloit College ID.
 Use your Beloit College email account username and password to log in.

 Limited guest access to computers is available.
 Ask at the circulation desk for more information.

 - historic runs of Congressional documents